autumnspancreas/Nightscout-CentOS8/Nightscout-CentOS8.md

 Rawhide —> Fedora —> CentOS stream —> RHEL —> (Rocky, Alma, Oracle, and Suse*kinda*).

-CentOS Stream seems like the best "Sweetspot" for me.
+CentOS Stream seems like the best "Sweet spot" for me.
 If you prefer a downstream distro, Godspeed to you.

 **Note: If your host didn't give you a root account, you can skip this section and "securing your server".**
 Once you're inside, you should see a line on the bottom saying:
 ```bash
 root@<machine hostname>:~$
 ```
-This is the shell you will be using for the rest of this guide.

 ## Securing your server
 While we can't run nightscout as root, we want to start as root to update the server and create the service user.